-3. Improved Communications with the Board
+2.3 Improved communications with the Board of Directors.

-4. Ad Hoc Committees for Mental Health, DRMC Facility Plans, Urgent Care and CEO Evaluation have completed their work, drafted reports and delivered recommendations to the board.
+2.4 Ad Hoc Committees for Mental Health, DRMC Facility Plans, Urgent Care, and CEO Evaluation have completed their work, drafted reports, and delivered recommendations to the Board.

-5. A Strategic Planning process has been completed that includes the publishing of a five-year strategic plan.
-This process should be inclusive and broad in its approach to include a strong inclusion of the Board, the public process and more, culminating in a clear strategy and accompanying implementation plan.
+2.5 A Strategic Planning process has been completed that includes the publishing of a five-year strategic plan.
+This process should be inclusive and broad in its approach to include a strong inclusion of the Board, the public process, and more culminating in a clear strategy and accompanying implementation plan.

-3.0 GOALS AND OBJECTIVES (2016-2017) - Please list Goals and Objectives for the next appraisal year for your CEO.
+SECTION 3 - GOALS AND OBJECTIVES

+Please list goals and objectives for the next appraisal year for your CEO.
 Be as specific as you need.
 These will be discussed by the full Board with those emerging from the meeting going forward for discussion with the CEO.

+SECTION 4 - SUPPLEMENTAL INPUT

-4.0 SUPPLEMENTAL INPUT Use the following space to provide to provide other input for the CEO such as Things to Work on, etc. .
+Use the following space to provide other input for the CEO such as things to work on, etc.

-APPENDIX A; Part 6.0: COMMENTS FROM GENERAL MANAGER/CEO - (Guidance: this area is reserved for any comments that the GM/CEO would like to make in the evaluation.
+APPENDIX A; PART 6.0: COMMENTS FROM CEO

+(Guidance: This area is reserved for any comments that the CEO would like to make in the evaluation.)

 POLICY TITLE: TICKET DISTRIBUTION POLICY

 POLICY NUMBER: BOD-18

-REVISED DATE: 04-23-2019
+COMMITTEE APPROVAL: 06-15-2022

-BOARD APPROVAL: 04-23-2019
+BOARD APPROVAL: 06-28-2022